Summary

 La Jolla California 92037 United States

-• Hoag Hospital not yet accepting patients
+• Hoag Hospital accepting new patients

 Irvine California 92618 United States